JuliaMolSim/Molly.jl/README.md

 # Molly.jl

-Much of science can be explained by the movement of molecules.
-Molecular dynamics (MD) is a computational technique used to explore the motions of molecules, especially biological macromolecules.
+Much of science can be explained by the movement and interaction of molecules.
+Molecular dynamics (MD) is a computational technique used to explore these phenomena, particularly for biological macromolecules.
 Molly.jl is a pure Julia implementation of MD.

 At the minute the package is a proof of concept for MD of proteins in Julia.
 It can read in pre-computed Gromacs topology and coordinates files with the OPLS-AA forcefield and run MD with given parameters.
 Implemented features include:
 - Bonded interactions - covalent bonds, bond angles, dihedral angles.